Andruid929/codm-guns/README.md

-# codm-guns
+# Call of Duty Mobile weapons

-All the guns in Call of Duty: Mobile and their details
+Hi, I am a repo meant to log down the current state of the weapons in Call of Duty mobile that is to say stats and in the future maybe even images.